AHV 21 reform: The most important changes compared with today

 For the Federal Council, the AHV 21 reform has two main objectives:

-2. To safeguard the financing of AHV up to 2030.
+2. To maintain the financial security of the AHV up to 2030.

 These are the most important changes envisaged by the AHV 21 reform